Farrelnugh005/GEE_Geothermal_Detection/README.md

 ### Running the Script

-1.  **Open the Script:** Copy the entire content of `script Final.js` and paste it into a new script in your GEE Code Editor.
+1.  **Open the Script:** Copy the entire content of `GEE_Geothermal_Detection.js` and paste it into a new script in your GEE Code Editor.
 2.  **Update Asset Paths & Parameters:** As described above, ensure all asset paths and analysis parameters are correctly set for your study.
 3.  **Run:** Click the "Run" button in the GEE Code Editor.